rohithrc6/scraping-google-search-results-using-puppeteer/README.md

 This repo will scrape the search results from Google!
-Have fun 🤘

 How to run